In 1767, the king of England, George III, found himself with a situation on his hands.

-Building off these ideas, the Massachusetts legislature, under the direction of revolutionary leaders Sam Adams and James Otis Jr., wrote the “Massachusetts Circular,” which was circulated (duh) to the other colonial legislatures and urged the colonies to resist the Townshend Acts in the name of their natural rights as British citizens.
+Building off these ideas, the Massachusetts legislature, under the direction of revolutionary leaders Sam Adams and James Otis Jr., wrote the “Massachusetts Circular,” which was circulated (duh) to the other colonial assemblies and urged the colonies to resist the Townshend Acts in the name of their natural rights as citizens of Great Britain.

-Seeing as two of the five laws passed as part of the Townshend Acts dealt with taxes and duties on goods colonists commonly used, a natural protest was to boycott these goods.
+While the Townshend Acts were not opposed as quickly as the earlier Quartering Act, resentment regarding the British rule of the Colonies grew over time.
+Seeing as two of the five laws passed as part of the Townshend Acts dealt with taxes and duties on British goods colonists commonly used, a natural protest was to boycott these goods.

 It began in early 1768 and lasted until 1770, and although it didn’t have the intended effect of crippling British trade and forcing the laws to be repealed, it did show the colonists’ ability to work together to resist the Crown.

-It also displayed how discontent and dissent were growing rapidly in the colonies — sentiments that would continue to fester until shots were finally fired in 1776, starting the American Revolution and a new era in American history.
+It also displayed how discontent and dissent were growing rapidly in the American colonies — sentiments that would continue to fester until shots were finally fired in 1776, starting the American Revolutionary War and a new era in American history.